EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F08 - data application providers to only provide supported operating systems, libraries, and software

-"As the OPERA Open Radar Data system manager, I want data application providers to only provide supported operating systems, libraries, and software.
-So, I can minimise the costs of managing the lifecycle of OPERA Open Radar Data."
+"As the Open Radar Data system manager, I want data application providers to only provide supported operating systems, libraries, and software.
+So, I can minimise the costs of managing the lifecycle of Open Radar Data."

 *Priority:*
  - primary

 *Clarifications:*
-- --SKIPP-- The spirit of this requirement was to avoid any "exotic" or developer favourites being used.
-The requirement should be covered by the quality assurance process.
 - It does not mean that system components could not be home made for the purpos of the project.
+- trying to emphasize the open-source libraries or software in the development.

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F09 - access to real-time observations up to 24 hours after the observations data time
+### F09 - access to real-time open radar data up to 24 hours after the observations data time

-"As a data consumer, I want access to radar data, up to 24 hours after the nominal time of the radar data is produced.
+"As a data consumer, I want access to open radar data, up to 24 hours after the nominal time of the radar data is produced.
 So, I can retrieve data I might have missed due to, for example, local technical incidents."

 *Priority:*
 - primary

 *Clarifications:*
 - Data consumers might choose to archive data themselves.
 This is common amongst Members as it, for example, allows Members to run re-analysis trials based on the data reception, rather than validity, time.
+- it is not impossible to overwrite the archive e.g. with new processed data.
+DWD may send data twice to 24 cache, but this should just overwrite the old data

 *Acceptance criteria:*